 Or call South Dakota Dept. of Game, Fish & Parks at 605-223-7660.

-Please refer to the current South Dakota Fishing Handbook for all regulations.
+Please refer to the current South Dakota Fishing Handbook for all regulations, you can request it on the Vacation Guide page by selecting the "fishing packet".

 Platte Area Chamber of Commerce